 So Then, What’s Always Good?

 I say lengthy novels are good and bad.
-I say the same about by short novels too.
+I say the same about short novels too.
 So, what is the perfect length?
 Or is there a perfect length at all?
 Well, yes, there is a perfect length, and it is whatever you feel comfortable with, that’s it!

 If you think that your story needs a detailed explanation, heavy characters, and a long narration, so be it!
 Don’t let the thought “oh, what if it becomes too long?” come in the way of expressing yourself.
 There are people on the internet who will try to reason that publishers won’t accept a book too long, or readers don’t like a book too small.
 If you wrote the book for the publisher, then yes, you need to keep in mind what the publisher wants.
 But if you have written in the express yourself, and put out that great story unadulterated, write as much as required.

 However, there’s a fine line between writing for the betterment of the story and writing for self-pleasure.
 While the former is something that you must absolutely be truthful to, self-pleasure is something that can make your novel look bad!
 Never write a scene, or add a character simply because you’re enjoying it.
 To write a great novel, be a ruthless self-editor.
-Ask yourself, the character you so love or the scene that your think is the best ever, does it fit in the storyline?
+Ask yourself, the character you so love or the scene that you think is the best ever, does it fit in the storyline?
 Should you really keep it?
 Is it really necessary?
 If you maintain discipline and be truthful to the story, nothing is too big, or nothing is too small.
 Pour your heart out, make sure you have the right elements to make your story stand out, and the world will love it!